abugher/ansible-role-minecraft-server/README.md

 * Write the corresponding version string into `local/version`.
 * Execute `launch` as user `nobody`.

-The new server will be installed if necessary, and the server will be launched.
+Any older server instances will be stopped.
+The new server will be installed if necessary and then launched.
 Save files should be preserved.

 # Files